jchandler/JEST/README.md

 2019-02-18 22:44 - Tag search has a bug, so I quickly did the find within distance endpoint.
 Five more minutes on tag search, I may have to bag it.

+2019-02-18 22:51 - OK, well, times up.
+I got the tag search working one way but not the other.
+Going to commit once more and then write up results.